 Most recently it has had considerable success in several key truck categories with its championship winning desert race tires.

-With no fewer than 12 victories to its name on the world’s most punishing cross-country rally, BFGoodrich® is returning as the tyre supplier to Dakar competitors in 2017.
+With no fewer than 14 victories to its name on the world’s most punishing cross-country rally, BFGoodrich® continues to be the Dakar’s official tire supplier in 2018.

-Between 1999 and 2012, BFGoodrich® secured a dozen wins on the event on the cars of four different partners, namely the Schlesser-Renault buggy, the Mitsubishi Pajero, the Volkswagen Race Touareg and the Mini ALL-4 Racing.
+Between 1993 and 2012, BFGoodrich® secured 13 Dakar wins on the cars of four different partners, namely the Renault-engined buggy, the Mitsubishi Pajero, the Volkswagen Race Touareg and the Mini ALL-4 Racing.

-Over the years, BFGoodrich®’s engineers fine-tuned the brand’s tyres to match the technological evolution of the cars (two-, then four-wheel drive) and also the specific challenges of the route which switched from northwest Africa to South America in 2009.
+Over the years, BFGoodrich®’s engineers fine-tuned the brand’s tires to match the technological evolution of the cars (two-, then four-wheel drive) and also the specific new challenges of the route which switched from northwest Africa to South America in 2009.

 For more than a decade, the BFGoodrich® Baja T/A, then the Rock T/A and, finally, the All-Terrain dominated what is recognised as the world’s most gruelling rally.
-The 2017 event will see BFGoodrich® supply tyres for more than 300 vehicles, including the specifically-designed BFGoodrich® All Terrain KDR2 for the 2016-Dakar winning Peugeot 3008 and for Toyota Gazoo Racing.
+In 2017, the BFGoodrich® All-Terrain KDR2, which was designed especially for Peugeot Sport and Toyota Gazoo, claimed the top three places.
+The 2018 event sees BFGoodrich® introduce the new BFGoodrich® All-Terrain T/A KDR2+.

 A little history

-BFGoodrich® won the Dakar for the first time in 1999 with Jean-Louis Schlesser.
-Fitted with BFGoodrich® Baja T/A tyres, the Frenchman’s Renault-powered buggy overcame the notorious difficulties associated with the African terrain to celebrate first place at the finish in the Senegalese capital.
+BFGoodrich® won the Dakar for the first time in 1993 with Jean-Louis Schlesser.
+Fitted with BFGoodrich® Baja T/A tires, the Frenchman’s Renault-powered buggy overcame the notorious difficulties associated with the African terrain to celebrate first place at the finish in the Senegalese capital.

-The following year’s route crossed north Africa from west to east, beginning in Dakar, Senegal, and finishing in Cairo, Egypt.
-Once again, Schlesser’s two-wheel drive Renault-engined buggy and its BFGoodrich® Baja T/A tyres proved the package to beat.
+In 1999 and 2000, the route crossed north Africa from west to east, beginning in Dakar, Senegal, and finishing in Cairo, Egypt.
+Once again, Schlesser’s two-wheel drive Renault-engined buggy and its BFGoodrich® Baja T/A tires were the package to beat.

-In 2002, the BFGoodrich® Rock T/A – a new tyre designed especially for the discipline’s powerful 4x4 prototypes – claimed its first Dakar victory thanks to Japan’s Hiroshi Masuoka and his Mitsubishi Pajero.
-The BFGoodrich® Rock T/A and Mitsubishi went on to enjoy an unbeaten spell which lasted until 2007.
+In 2002, the BFGoodrich® Rock T/A – a new tire designed especially for the discipline’s powerful 4x4 prototypes – claimed its first Dakar victory thanks to Japan’s Hiroshi Masuoka and his Mitsubishi Pajero.
+The BFGoodrich® Rock T/A and Mitsubishi went on to enjoy an unbeaten spell that lasted until 2007.

-Following the cancellation of the 2008 rally, the Dakar switched to South America where BFGoodrich® introduced a brand new tyre, the BFGoodrich® All-Terrain.
-It was engineered to match the performance of the latest-generation factory Mitsubishi and Volkswagen prototypes, as well as the demands inherent in the new terrain.
+Following the cancellation of the 2008 rally, the Dakar switched to South America where BFGoodrich® introduced a brand new tire: the BFGoodrich® All-Terrain.
+It was engineered to match the performance of the latest-generation factory Mitsubishi and Volkswagen prototypes and to address the challenge inherent in the new terrain.

 The BFGoodrich® All-Terrain hit the ground running to win the 2009 Dakar with Volkswagen’s Giniel De Villiers.
-The following year, an evolution of the same tyre – the All-Terrain+ – helped Carlos Sainz to clinch victory for the same team in 2010, with Nasser All-Attiyah making it three-in-a-row in 2011.
+The following year, an evolution of the same tire, the All-Terrain+, helped Carlos Sainz to clinch victory for the same team in 2010, with Nasser Al-Attiyah making it three-in-a-row in 2011.

 After winning with the Schlesser-Renault buggy, the Mitsubishi Pajero and the Volkswagen Race Touareg, BFGoodrich® triumphed once more in 2012 with the Mini ALL-4 Racing of Stéphane Peterhansel.